Emanuelle Around the World (1977)

 Note: The opening and closing credit scenes are noticably lower quality, very soft like from a video source.

 Audio English and Italian audio.
-Both sound fine, and the English dub is well done.
+Both sound fine and the English dub is well done.

 Extras The disc includes:

-• Interview with composer Nico Fidenco.
+• nterview with composer Nico Fidenco.
 Very interesting and detailed, it covers his career from early work on Spaghetti Westerns and working alongside Ennio Morricone, to his compositions for the Black Emanuelle films.
 (15 minutes).

 • Original English titled theatrical trailer (2m 30s).